JDNafz/weekend-jquery-server-calculator/README.md

 ## Description

-I made a calculator that takes in data from the client and does the calculations on the server, making use of ajax POST and GET calls, exibiting the first two elements of CRUD.
+I made a calculator that takes in data from the client and does the calculations on the server, making use of ajax POST and GET calls, exhibiting the first two elements of CRUD.

 //  ✅  two inputs, one submit('='), 'C' clear button, +, -, * /